Product Plan 101

 • Map out your user journey and interactions and determine what needs to change at each step to lead to the desired outcome.

-Reduce time taken for 80% of applications from 6 months to 3 months by introducing
+• Example: Reduce time taken for 80% of applications from 6 months to 3 months by introducing: (1) Detailed form to collect more relevant information, (2) Better UI to present info and cut need for clarifications

-Identify the riskiest assumptions
+Identify the Riskiest Assumptions

 • There is usually some underlying assumption behind each step.